Whatsapp Icon

 Immunotherapy

 Immunotherapy represents another promising frontier for parathyroid cancer treatment.
-This approach leverages the patients own immune system to fight the cancer.
+This approach leverages the patient's immune system to fight the cancer.
 Certain drugs, known as immune checkpoint inhibitors, have shown potential in other types of cancer and are now being studied for their effectiveness against parathyroid cancer.
 These treatments offer hope for more personalized and effective cancer care.

 Minimally Invasive Surgery Techniques